 Heavier jackets are out.
 Leaves are changing.
 Noses are running.

 Each of these signals the arrival of another season – some call it autumn, others call it flu season.

-During this time of year, it’s important to arm yourself with information on how you can help protect yourself from the flu – including getting vaccinated.
-This may be especially important this fall, with COVID-19 and its variants still prevalent in some communities.
+During this time of year, it’s important to arm yourself with information on how you can help protect yourself from the flu.
+This may be especially important this fall, with COVID-19 variants still prevalent in some communities.
 The Centers for Disease Control and Prevention (CDC) reported a decline in flu hospitalizations and deaths last season, citing masking and social distancing as likely contributions.
 However, reduced COVID-19 restrictions may result in increased influenza activity starting in October.

-If you’re unsure if getting a flu vaccine is right for you, you’re not alone.
+If you’re unsure if a flu vaccine is right for you, you’re not alone.
 There can be a lot of confusion out there surrounding vaccines.
 To help, here are five common flu vaccine myths — and the facts behind them.